-Member Spotlight: Bits Of Freedom
+Member in the Spotlight: Bits of Freedom

 This is the first article of the series “EDRi-Member in the Spotlight” in which our members have the opportunity to introduce themselves and their work in depth.